U.S. judgment on Syrian chemical arms report won't be rushed - Hagel

 Hagel, who had not previously commented on the Israeli report, said that while he had discussed the Syrian conflict and chemical weapons with Israeli leaders, he had not been given the findings cited by the intelligence officer.

-U.S. defence officials said it was not immediately clear whether the intelligence report reflected the final conclusions of the Israeli government or simply the Israeli military.
+U.S. Defence officials said it wasn't immediately clear whether the intelligence report reflected the final conclusions of the Israeli government or simply the Israeli military.

 Hagel declined to elaborate on his discussions about Syrian chemical weapons with Israeli Defence Minister Moshe Yaalon.